badri-4/Project2/README.md

      ```
      Please enter the path to your dataset file:
      ```
-   - Enter the full path to the dataset file you want to use.
-Ensure the dataset is in one of the supported formats:
-     - `.csv`
-     - `.xlsx`
-     - `.json`
-     - `.parquet`

 2. **Target Column Name**:
    - After entering the dataset file path, the script will display: